parikg/parikg.github.io/README.md

 Some papers on this topic which explore connections and tradeoffs between these notions:
 - [Omnipredictors](https://arxiv.org/abs/2109.05389) with Adam Tauman Kalai, Omer Reingold, Vatsal Sharan and Udi Wieder, appeared at ITCS'22.
-- [Low-degree multicalibration](https://arxiv.org/abs/2203.01255) with Michael Kim, Mihir Singhal, Shengjia Zhao, appeared at COLT'22.
+- [Low-degree multicalibration](https://arxiv.org/abs/2203.01255) with Michael P. Kim, Mihir Singhal, Shengjia Zhao, appeared at COLT'22.
-- [Loss minimization through the lens of outcome indistinguishability](https://arxiv.org/abs/2210.08649) with Lunjia Hu, Michael Kim, Omer Reingold and Udi Wieder, to appear at ITCS'23.
+- [Loss minimization through the lens of outcome indistinguishability](https://arxiv.org/abs/2210.08649) with Lunjia Hu, Michael P. Kim, Omer Reingold and Udi Wieder, to appear at ITCS'23.

 Here is a talk I gave at the [IAS TCSDM seminar](https://youtu.be/fUO7Mdew8Fk) in April, and a shorter version from the [TOC4fairness seminar](https://youtu.be/fwwNfdLCsNs).
+Also, [this talk by Omer Reingold](https://toc4fairness.org/good-research-karma-the-unexpected-benefits-of-striving-for-algorithmic-fairness/) gives a good high-level introduction to the area.

 ---